elf11/MLab_Initial_Contribution/README.md

 It is actually the second query in my bg.py script, it can be selected by running : python bg.py 2

 This is a variation on the upload throughput query from the PDEChartsNDT documentation.
 What I've did was to aggregate the transferred upload throughput for each day over a period of time of 6 months initially, the last 6 months of the 2012 year.
 In this case I was expecting the graph to look quite stable with some spikes around important dates in the year.
 The visualization of the dates on the graph are quite skewed - have to figure out how to make them look normal, but it can be seen that there's an increase in the upload from month to month, having a peak over october-november ant then going slightly down.
+The group by and order by date aggregation was done to be able to have statistics monthly, in a nice format.

 	select
 	  date,